-Yard signs and stickers that say your home is protected by a security system can be the first line of defense against potential burglars.
-Generally, burglars look for homes with an easy in and out, and security systems don’t allow for that.
-If a security system isn’t in your budget you can still purchase yard signs and window decals that announce the presence of a system, without actually having one.
-But don’t think that just because you’ve placed security signs in your yard and stickers on the windows that your home is completely secure.
-Here, we take a look at the pros and cons of fake signage, and explore additional ways to secure your home.
+Yard signs and stickers that say your home is protected by a security system can scare off potential burglars.
+Generally, thieves look for homes with an easy entry and escape, but security systems don’t allow for that.
+Now the question lies in whether you should fake a home security system or install more secure equipment.
+Let’s take a look at the pros and cons of fake home security signage and explore additional ways to secure your property.

-- Fake security system signs may display brands that sound and/or look fake, or display no brand at all.
+- Signs may be unconvincing.
+Fake security system signs may display brands that sound and/or look fake, or display no brand at all.
 If you’re actually going to go this route, make sure it’s looks the part.

-- Smart thieves can Google the company displayed on your fake signs and verify their authenticity.
+- You can be outsmarted.
+Smart thieves can Google the company displayed on your fake signs and verify their authenticity.
 If it looks bogus to them, your cover will be blown.

 Alternatives to Fake Signs

-While it may be tempting to plant bushes or shrubs directly below windows for additional privacy, it also gives thieves additional places to hide out while casing or evaluating your home.
+While it may be tempting to plant bushes or shrubs directly below windows for additional privacy and aesthetic, it gives thieves a place to hide out while casing or evaluating your home.
 Weed out tall or thick plants so you have clear lines of sight to all windows and doors on your property.
 If a thief feels nervous that they might be caught, they probably will pass you by.

 Nothing makes burglars run faster than bright lights flooding the cover of darkness.
 If you have exterior doors or windows that are hidden from view of the street, consider installing motion sensing lights.
 This doesn’t require a full-fledged home security system and motion sensing lights can be purchased for a pretty cheap sum.
 On Amazon, you can find motion-sensing flood lights for $15 and up.
 Find the one that’s right for you by comparing motion sensing lights with the help of our guide.